vineethMM/spark-examples/src/main/docs/Dataset.md

 val person3 = Row("name", "person3", "age", 1)
 ```

-For Column, scala doc do not provide a definition, it says ac Column can be computed from data of a Dataframe.
+For Column, scala doc do not provide a definition, it says a Column can be computed from data of a Dataframe.
 In short, Column is an expression, which can be evaluated for each Row of a DataFrame.
 Following is from Scala doc.

 ```
 /**
- * A column that will be computed based on the data in a `DataFrame`.
+ * A column that will be computed based on the data in a DataFrame.
- *
  * A new column is constructed based on the input columns present in a dataframe:
  *
- * {{{
  *   df("columnName")            // On a specific DataFrame.
  *   col("columnName")           // A generic column no yet associated with a DataFrame.
  *   col("columnName.field")     // Extracting a struct field